rsdoiel/antenna/archives/2025/planet_2025.25.md

 ## Sevilla conference on development financing shows optimism for multilateralism

-date: 2025-06-25, from: United Nations, Economic Development
+date: 2025-06-25, from: United Nations, Top Stories

-It’s been 10 years since the Addis Ababa Action Agenda was established to support the implementation of the 2030 Agenda for Sustainable Development.&nbsp;&nbsp;
+It’s been 10 years since the Addis Ababa Action Agenda was established to support the implementation of the 2030 Agenda for Sustainable Development, the world’s roadmap for ending poverty, protecting the planet and tackling inequalities.

 <br>